16 Ways To Save Money When Moving House

 Some movers offer discounts for students, armed forces or OAPs.
 Check to see if the firm you’re considering does anything like this.

-9. Make sure you’ve accurately worked out how much you’ll need to move.
+9. Work out how much you need to move

 If your movers have to go back for a second trip, they’ll charge you a lot more.
 Perhaps get your movers to do a survey first so you’re certain they’ll bring the right size van and the right number of staff on the day.
 Always allow a little of flexibility when it comes to moving costs and overestimate all costs to avoid financial problems!